-No we are neither talking about the 2007 movie, nor are we talking about the Goddess (though yes she is the namesake).
+No, we are neither talking about the 2007 movie nor are we talking about the Goddess (though yes she is the namesake).
 Juno is the spacecraft that NASA sent to gain a deeper understanding of the “origin and evolution of Jupiter”.

 It also aims to explore the answer to one of the important questions- whether there is water on the planet?
 It will also observe the auroras on both poles.
 No, Juno is not all about uncovering the mystery of the largest planet of our solar system.

 Going down in History

-Remember that time when you got the first place in some insignificant contest and you were all gaga over it.
+Remember that time when you got first place in some insignificant contest and you were all gaga over it.
 Well here are some of the firsts of Juno, just to make you feel inadequate.

-• First solar powered spacecraft to travel the maximum distance
+- First solar-powered spacecraft to travel the maximum distance

-• First craft to move from one pole to the other while orbiting an outer planet
+- The first craft to move from one pole to the other while orbiting an outer planet

-• First to have titanium parts.
+- First to have titanium parts.

 - The highest speed at which a spacecraft will enter the orbit of another planet.

 - Geared to capture the highest resolution pictures possible of Jupiter.

-- One of the fastest human made objects.
+- One of the fastest human-made objects.

-If this was not enough to interest you in the spacecraft, here is a titbit – besides all the heavily, titanium protected instruments that Juno contains, it also carries three LEGO mini-figurines made of aluminium, of Jupiter, Juno ( the Roman God and Goddess), and Galileo.
+If this was not enough to interest you in the spacecraft, here is a titbit – besides all the heavily, titanium protected instruments that Juno contains, it also carries three LEGO mini-figurines made of aluminum, of Jupiter, Juno ( the Roman God and Goddess), and Galileo.